This page presents some examples of fluid motion estimates obtained

 High quality mpeg4 (.mov) videos can be downloaded for the vector plot (702 MB) and vorticity (139 MB) sequences.

-This flow being divergence-free by construction, a divergence-free basis is employed, along with high-order discrete regularization.
 The video below presents: input synthetic image sequence (left), vorticity of ground truth motion (middle), vorticity of estimated motion (right).